troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Some clients allow artwork to be embedded in the description using html image URLs.
 This option enables this.
 * --update-description-with-stars
 Add star rating to description.
+* --update-description-with-stars-color=s
+Specify the color for the stars, either "white" or "black".
+Default is "white" which uses an outline star (unicode U+2606).
+The alternative is "black" which uses a filled star (unicode U+2605).
 * --update-description-with-rating
 Add programme age rating in to description.
 For example "TV-PG".
 * --update-description-with-title